-Spouse Life Insurance pays a lump sum to the beneficiary upon your spouse's death.
+Optional spouse life insurance pays a lump sum to the beneficiary upon the death of your spouse.

-You may purchase spouse life insurance in units of \$10,000 to a maximum of \$1 million or 100 units.
+You may purchase optional spouse life insurance in units of \$10,000 to a maximum of \$1 million or 100 units.

 Your spouse must complete an Evidence of Insurability form and the insurance company must approve the coverage before it will take effect.
-The coverage is optional.
 The cost depends on:

-- your spouse's age on March 1 each year;
+- your spouse's age on March 1 each year

-- your spouse's gender; and
+- your spouse's gender and

 - whether your spouse is a non-smoker or a smoker

-If your spouse also works for TELUS and is eligible for coverage, you may both purchase Spouse Life Insurance.
+If your spouse also works for TELUS and is eligible for coverage, you may both purchase spouse life insurance.